drugescu/sockets-exercise/README.md

 ### Client
 * Establishes connection to the server and sends requests for various files.
+* Connection is requested to server TCP port argv[1].
 * A request is a filename, assumed directory-less (root dir of server).
 * Saves the file being sent to it by the server.